-- An individual of sufficient authority is responsible for overseeing the firm's adherence to the sanctions regime. - It is clear at what stage customers are screened in different situations (e.g. when customers are passed from agents or other companies in the group). - There is appropriate escalation of actual target matches and breaches of UK sanctions.
-Notifications are timely.
+Examples of good practice Examples of poor practice • An individual of sufficient authority is responsible for overseeing the firm's adherence to the sanctions regime. • The firm believes payments to sanctioned individuals and entities are permitted when the sums are small.
+Without a • It is clear at what stage customers are screened in different situations (e.g. when licence from the Asset Freezing Unit, this could be a criminal offence . customers are passed from agents or other companies in the group). • No internal audit resource is allocated to monitoring sanctions compliance. • There is appropriate escalation of actual target matches and breaches of UK sanctions.
+Notifications are timely. • Some business units in a large organisation think they are exempt .